 General John W. Vessey Senior Fellow for Conflict Prevention and Director of the Center for Preventive Action

 Award-winning writer, and editor of the scholarly journal International Finance.
 His most recent book, The Battle of Bretton Woods: John Maynard Keynes, Harry Dexter White, and the Making of a New World Order, was called "a triumph of economic and diplomatic history" by the Financial Times.

 Nelson and David Rockefeller Senior Fellow for Latin America Studies and Director for Latin America Studies

 Stanton Nuclear Security Fellow

 Former deputy editor of Newsweek International and director at EurasiaGroup.

 Author of Captive: My Time as a Prisoner of the Taliban and In Afghanistan.
 Consultant to CBS News on South Asia and terrorism, and has appeared frequently on radio and television since 2001.

 Former advisor to U.S. Secretary of State Hillary Rodham Clinton on global women's issues.
 Currently an adjunct professor of women's human rights at Georgetown University.
 Research focuses on the relationship between women's advancement and prosperity, stability, and security.

 Adjunct Senior Fellow for Law and Foreign Policy

 Former State Department and Defense Department senior official and National Security Council staff member.
 Professor of international law and national security law at Columbia Law School.
-Fellow in CFR's Cyberconflict and Cybersecurity Initiative.
+Currently working on CFR's Cyberconflict and Cybersecurity Initiative.